CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab19.md

       **Here source language is English and it translated the text to the target language French**.

 1. When you're done, enter `quit`.
 You can run the application again and choose a different target language.

+### Summary

+In this lab, you provisioned an Azure AI Translator resource and configured it for use.
+You prepared a development environment in Azure Cloud Shell, set up configuration files, and updated a Python application with the Azure AI Translator SDK.
+You then ran the app to translate text between multiple languages, gaining hands-on experience with building and testing a translation solution using Azure AI Translator.

+### You have successfully completed the Hands-on Lab!